 Fermenting beets is easy and the result is both tasty and healthy.
 It’s another great way to preserve your harvest and enjoy it longer.
-In this tutorial, I’ll show you just how easy it is.
-You can find the printable recipe card at the end of the post.
+In this tutorial, I’ll show you just how easy it is to ferment beets.

-Of course, it’s not possible and this is why I can some of it, but if there is a way for me to preserve a vegetable without cooking it or processing it in heat, I really do prefer that.
+Of course, it’s not possible and this is why I can some of it (here is how to can beets), but if there is a way for me to preserve a vegetable without cooking it or processing it in heat, I really do prefer that.